 Here’s another advantage of attending a renowned research institute.
 To boost your career prospects or simply explore other interests, undergraduate students can earn a dual degree or choose a hospitality concentration or minor in any other school or college at BU.

 Graduating from Boston University with more than one degree not only enhances your credentials, it can give you a career-launching advantage in a specialized area of the hospitality industry.
 A second degree could give you an edge over other job applicants.

 The Dual Degree Program (DDP) allows you to graduate with diplomas from two BU schools or colleges at the same time.
 You can apply after your first year at SHA, but no later than the middle of junior year.
-You’ll need to earn at least 144 credits in 36 courses (some programs require more) with a minimum grade point average of 3.0.
+You’ll need to earn at least 160 credits with a minimum grade point average of 2.0.